Shetkar Suresh Kumar: Personal life

+Suresh Shetkar is 2nd born in the family and is married to Uma and has a son and two daughters.
+He has a sister and 3 brothers.

 Career

-His father gave Congress party ticket to P. Kista Reddy who was follower of Shivrao Shetkar according to an agreement who apparently deceived before by going independent and later was first time elected as An MLA from Narayankhed Constituency in 2004.
-Suresh Shetkar was elected to Zahirabad lok sabha as MP constituency in 2009.
+His father gave a Congress party ticket to P. Kista Reddy who was a follower of Shivrao Shetkar according to an agreement who apparently deceived before by going independent and later was first time elected as An MLA from Narayankhed Constituency in 2004.
+Suresh Shetkar was elected to Zahirabad Lok Sabha as an MP constituency in 2009.